gsaisuresh/PD_WorkShop_using_OpenLANE_sky130nm/README.md

 #### Day-4 Lab Part-4 : Lab steps to execute OpenSTA with right timing libraries

-We had bulit clock tree for Typical corner and we are analysing for min and max corners so we need to include only typical corner for analysis.
+We had bulit clock tree for Typical corner and we are analysing for min and max corners so we need to include only typical library corner for analysis.
 Now follow these steps :

 ```
 exit